-Cryptocurrency pump and dump definition - how does it work?
+Crypto pump and dump - how does it work

-One of the biggest dangers to newbie cryptocurrency investors is the pump and dump.
-While many traders don’t even know what this is, suffice to say it’s one of the most successful scams that many new investors fall for repeatedly.
+One of the biggest dangers for newly come crypto investors is pump and dump.
+While many traders don’t even know what it is, suffice to say it’s one of the most successful scams that many new investors fall for repeatedly.

-Chasing riches leads to bad decisions, and in this article, we’re going to explain exactly what a cryptocurrency pump and dump is and why you should avoid them at all costs!
-Are pump and dumps illegal?
+Chasing riches leads to bad decisions, and in this article, we’re going to explain what exactly cryptocurrency pump and dump is and why you should avoid them at all costs!
+Are pumps and dumps illegal?
 Keep reading to find out, and learn what to look out for to protect yourself from these schemes.

 Gain profit on crypto market movements!